The gist of it:

 Security is built on trust, and trust requires openness and transparency.

-Due to its open source heritage, Arachni can make no false claims about its capabilities just to tick and flick a marketing checklist, but it does achieve what it is designed to, with exceptional results.
+With its cards on the table, Arachni can make no false claims about its capabilities just to tick and flick a marketing checklist, but instead achieves what it is designed to, with exceptional results.
 This is proven through rigorous benchmarking, test cases, and community support.

 For those tricky and highly specialized environments, custom modifications can easily be added into Arachni to supplement its features.
 Customizations can include: